An asymptotic hyperbolic-elliptic model for flexural-seismic metasurfaces: Concluding remarks

 The final junction condition considered in this paper fully matches all variables at the junction.
 Unlike the previous two cases this results in both a vertical stress and a horizontal stress, requiring an alteration to the existing asymptotic formulation to account for both stresses While this asymptotic solution closely matches with the full unimodal solution it does not accurately predict the coincidence with the Rayleigh line or the location of the system resonances.
 A further addition to the asymptotic model, which accounts for the coupling of stresses at the junction point, produces a solution which does accurately predict coincidence with the full unimodal solution with the Rayleigh line, but still does not accurately predict resonances.

 All of the systems considered produce band gaps in the region around the beam resonances, with the largest band gaps produced by the beam on a rail and fully matched junction conditions.
-This demonstrates the potential for such systems to be utilised in controlling the propagation of surface waves.